DeFiCh/defichain.com/content/foundation.en.md

       image: /static/svg/foundation-diagram.svg
     members:
       headline: Foundation members
-      subhead: "The DeFi Foundation is incorporated as a company limited by guarantee in Singapore.
+      subhead: "The DeFi Foundation is incorporated as a company limited by guarantee.
 The founding members of the foundation are:"
       members_list:
         - name: Dr. Julian Hosp
           title: Chairman